yesbotics/simple-serial-protocol-arduino/README.md

 Arduino implementation of our [Simple Serial Protocol]

 ### install
-just copy `SimpleSerialProtocol` folder from this repo to ur arduino libraries folder or arduino library manager (!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!muss noch in die arduino registry)
+copy `SimpleSerialProtocol` folder from this repo to ur arduino libraries folder or if u are using the Arduino app `Tools->Library Manager` and search for `SimpleSerialProtocol`
+!!!!!!!! muss noch in die arduino registry

 ## usage example
-This example receives two values from PC-side and sends them back.
+This example receives two values from PC-side or other arduinos-microntrollers and sends them back.
 The first value is an text of max 50 chars length (in this example. more is possible).
 The second value is an floating point value.
 We have choosen 3.14159265359.
 This example can be found as npm application in the `simple-serial-protocol-arduino/examples/echo_example` sketch folder.